BrainR0tted/Brainrot-Footbal-League-FBGM-/README.md

-# Brainrot-Footbal-League-FBGM-
+# Brainrot-Footbal-League-FBGM
 A WIP Brainrot Football League for Football GM

-Features:
+# Features:

 -16 TEAMS IN 2 CONFERENCES!

--THE BRAINROT CONFERENCE:
+# -THE BRAINROT CONFERENCE:

   -BASED DIVISION: